In the chats there was a question raised what happens if a seller does not deliver for any reason.

 B. Ultimatum Game Differences

 Unlike traditional Ultimatum Games, there is room for repetition of offers creating a more complex interaction and negotiation procedure.
 Another difference is that in this model the money is sourced by the players, this adds extra psychological factors to the decision making.
-People are likely more emotionally attached to money that they have worked for, and will value it more than money they get by being lucky and for free.
+People are likely more emotionally attached to money that they have worked for and will value it more than the money they get by being lucky and for free.
 They will thus react differently than in the traditional game.
-You’d react different about losing $100 from your wallet than someone coming to you and saying ”I was going to give you $100, but I did not”.
+You’d react differently about losing $100 from your wallet than someone coming to you and saying ”I was going to give you $100, but I did not”.
 Under the assumption that the players approach the problem in a purely rational sense then they do not make a distinction between a loss of their own money and a loss of potential gains.
 The net result is that we’ve lost that value, whether it was previously in our wallet or expected to be given to us.

 C. Insurance deposits

-Both merchant and buyer deposit an insurance amount into the multi signature escrow address.
+Both merchant and buyer deposit an insurance amount into the multi-signature escrow address.
 The insurance deposit is a percentage of the sale price, throughout this paper we will assume that this ratio is 1 (100%).
 This concept is

 more easily explained by an example: a painting is listed for

 $100, the insurance ratio is 80%.
 The merchant would make an insurance deposit of $80, the buyer would deposit $100 (payment) and $80 (insurance).
 If both actors are honest and the sale went through, then both will agree to each return the insurance deposit ($80) and the merchant receives $100 as payment.
 The insurance put up by the merchant introduces a risk to being dishonest.